rossberg/camp/README.txt

 3.8 Limitations
 ---------------

-Kamp comes with a few limitations, most of which I can conveniently blame on the underlying graphics and audio library (Section 4.3).
+Camp comes with a few limitations, most of which I can conveniently blame on the underlying graphics and audio library (Section 4.3).

 * Localisation: The underlying library doesn't offer much in the way of